neurospin/brainomics/bioresource/README.md

 Any X where X is Chromosome
 Any X where X is GenomicPlatform
-Any X, Y where X is Gene, Y is Chromosome, X chromosomes Y
+Any X, Y where X is Gene, Y is Chromosome, X chromosomes Y Any X, Y where X is Snp, Y is Chromosome, X chromosome Y Any X, Y where X is Snp, Y is Gene, X gene Y
+Any X, Y where X is Snp, Y is GenomicPlatform, Y related_snps X
 ```